jpountz/jpountz.github.io/_posts/2025-07-25-more-on-vespa-vs-elasticsearch.markdown

 In a previous [post](/2025/06/17/analysis-of-Elasticsearch-vs-Vespa.html), I took a look at the Vespa vs. Elasticsearch benchmark that the Vespa people run.
 The results made me want to dig a little deeper to see how Vespa and Lucene/Elasticsearch differ implemetation-wise.
 I took advantage of Vespa being open-source under the Apache License 2.0 to take a look at the [source code](https://github.com/vespa-engine/vespa).
 I found some similarities and differences that I expected, but also some that I did not expect!

 Like Lucene/Elasticsearch, Vespa is a large codebase that takes time to get familiar with, so there are chances that I misundertood some things about Vespa.
 Feel free to let me know if you spot any mistake.
+Also remember I likely have a bias towards Lucene/Elasticsearch.

 ## Vespa